karlhulme/sengi/workspaces/sengi-engine/readme.md

 To instantiate a Sengi engine you have to provide the following parameters:

-* **jsonotronTypes** An array of Jsonotron type strings (typically loaded from YAML files).
-See the [jsonotron](https://github.com/karlhulme/jsonotron) repo for details.
+* **schemas** An array of schemas that may be referenced by parameter or filter objects.

-* **jsonotronFormatValidators** An object where each key is the name of a format validator and each value is a `JsonSchenaFormatValidatorFunc`.
-See the [jsonotron-js](https://github.com/karlhulme/jsonotron-js) repo for details.
+* **userSchema** A schema that defines the user object that is passed to the doc type implementation and authorise functions.

 * **docTypes** - An array of Sengi DocType objects as defined in the `sengi-interfaces` package.